What Christians need to know about living in Japan

 This represents approximately one-third of the world's total population.

-For this reason, Christianity can be said to be a religion that feels relatively familiar to Japanese people.
+Therefore, Christianity can be said to be a religion that feels relatively familiar to Japanese people.

 Things Christians need to know about living in Japan